TsukiGva2/sxript/docs/Intro-to-Primitives.md

 ## Built-in Functions

 Apart from operators, a second class of "prime movers" in the Sxript language are called *primitives*.
 A primitive translates to a "built-in function", where a function is a mechanism that transforms input into output.
 In the most general sense, a function is usually denoted `f`, and its input is labeled `[i]`.
-The construction `f([i])` results in an output value `[o]` that is generally different from `[i]`.
+The construction `f([i])` results in an output value `[o]` that depends on, but is generally different from `[i]`.

 ### Pure Functions vs. Impure Functions